aakash3141/ctutorials/README.md

-# ctutorials
+# C Tutorial Series
-Samples of code to show off different programming concepts in C
+So basically I show samples of code to demonstrate different programming concepts in C.
+If you're a beginner then I hope this helps because I kinda tried to orient this towards beginners. :)